nguyenanhhao221/rapiddweller-challenge/README.md

 The requests:

-1. Please create a WordPress website with our rapiddweller theme
+### 1) Please create a WordPress website with our rapiddweller theme

 Because I don't have any experience with PHP or Wordpress, I decided to build a clone of <https://www.benerator.de/> using mainly NextJS, ReactJS, TailwindCSS instead

+The URL of the page is at: <https://rapiddweller-challenge.vercel.app>

-2. Make sure this site is not indexed by any crawler/bot.
+### 2) Make sure this site is not indexed by any crawler/bot

 I used the meta tag in the `<head>` of html to prevent crawler/bot to indexing the page